zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/02-creating-pages/03-content-page-overview.md

 ## Page Structure

-Page Structure provides an organized and hierarchical high level view of every Fragment and field within each Fragment on the page.
+Page Structure provides a hierarchical view of every Fragment and field within each Fragment on the page.
 Click on a field in the page structure to highlight it on the page and quickly locate it amongst other elements.

 ![Page Structure shows you a hierarchy of your page.](./content-page-overview/images/08.png)